Learned Wavelet Video Coding using Motion Compensated Temporal Filtering: Dyadic Temporal Decomposition

 \section{Dyadic Temporal Decomposition}

-A dyadic decomposition \cite{Taubman2002} recursively applies a wavelet transform in temporal direction to the lowpass of the previous decomposition stage.
-Thus, we obtain different temporal resolutions at every decomposition level for temporal scalability.
+A dyadic decomposition \cite{Taubman2002} recursively applies a wavelet transform in the temporal direction to the lowpass of the previous decomposition stage.
+Thus, different temporal resolutions are obtained at each decomposition level for temporal scalability.
 With the dyadic decomposition structure, the number of frames contained in a group of pictures (GOP) is equal to powers of two.
-In this paper, we investigate GOPs that contain up to 8 frames.
+This paper investigates GOPs containing up to eight frames.